Approximations and modifications of celestial dynamics tested on the three-body system: Modifications of accelerations and gravitational attractions

+The acceleration of one object with MOND, shown with blue in Figure 4, is increased already for distances significantly less than $r_0=500 000$, and the acceleration for the improved QuMOND increases the acceleration further \cite{Pflamm-Altenburg2025a,Pflamm-Altenburg2025b,DiCintio2025}.
+However, the increased accelerations affect the regular dynamics of the objects in TBS and their long-time stability.
 Figure 5 shows the impact of MOND on the regular dynamics in the TBS.
 The orbits are for $1.2576 \times 10^7$ time steps with $\delta t=100$, and at the time where object No. 2 (in blue) is released from the TBS.
-But opporside the dynamics with PM also object No. 1 nearby the center of gravity is affected by the MOND modification of the acceleration.
+But also the dynamics of No. 1 nearby the center of gravity is affected by the MOND modification of the acceleration.
 Its orbits are shown in black in the figure.

-Simulations with other values of $a_0$ gave the same result.
-The regular dynamics in TBS are sensitive to the MOND modification of the acceleration and with a breakdown of the regular dynamics and the release of the objects.
+Simulations with other values of $a_0$ and other TBS gave the same qualitative result.
+The regular dynamics in TBS is sensitive to the MOND modification of the acceleration, with a destruction of the regular dynamics and the release of the objects.
+The destruction of the regular dynamics is due to the violation of Newton's third law (Eq.
+11), which demolishes the momentum conservation \cite{Felten1984,Toxvaerd2024a}.